Infinity Q Diversified Alpha Fund (IQDNX/IQDAX) Liquidation

 3. Potential Claims for Recovery on Behalf of the Fund

 Immediately upon learning of the SEC Staff’s allegations involving Infinity Q, the Board focused on protecting the Fund’s assets and liquidating the Fund’s portfolio in the best interests of shareholders.
 Once the Fund’s assets were fully liquidated, the Fund began to analyze any potential claims it may have, including against service providers to the Fund and former shareholders.
-The Fund has already provided notices to certain service providers reflecting that the Fund reserves all of its rights as it explores potential claims, and is seeking agreements with certain service providers to toll the statute of limitations with respect to any potential claims the Fund may have.
-Whether there are potential claims in favor of the Fund relating to former shareholders will depend on several factors that have not yet been determined.
-This assessment cannot begin in earnest until the process of revaluing of the Fund’s historical NAVs is completed and further analysis of shareholder activity on and before February 18, 2021 is conducted.
+The Fund provided notices to certain service providers reflecting that the Fund reserves all of its rights as it explores potential claims, and sought agreements with certain service providers to toll the statute of limitations with respect to any potential claims the Fund may have.

 On December 20, 2021, the Board approved the creation of a Special Litigation Committee (the “SLC”) for the purpose of investigating and pursuing potential claims on behalf of the Fund.
 The SLC will carry forward the Fund’s investigation and prosecution of potential claims against service providers to or former shareholders of the Fund.
 An announcement relating to the SLC can be found here.